 Step A: Form the Bottle Seal, Near the Top

 Many water rockets use O rings to stop any leaks between the bottle and the pipe.
 I prefer this simpler method that grew out of my experience in the South Asian country of Bangladesh.
-I lived and worked there for several years and watched people drill water wells.
+I lived and worked there for a year and a half and watched people drill water wells.
 They thought nothing of heating plastic pipe and shaping it however they wanted it.
-Then, from this documentary about building a wooden water tub (one of my favorite films) http://www.youtube.com/watch?v=l2KJbRHO76s I learned how a taper can pinch in a way so as to make a seal.
+Then, from this documentary about building a wooden water tub (one of my favorite films) I learned how a taper can pinch in a way so as to make a seal.

 11 At the top of the pipe, mark where the pipe goes into the bottle but does not touch the bottom inside the bottle.
 The part of the pipe inside the bottle keeps it going straight as it launches.